speters9/congressapi_client/README.md

 Typed Python wrapper around the Library of Congress **Congress.gov v3 API**, covering members, bills, amendments, committees, hearings, committee meetings, votes, and bill/amendment actions.

+Full API reference (all parameters and data model fields) is available in the documentation [here](https://speters9.github.io/congressapi_client/).

 ## Features

 - **Typed data models** - dataclasses for all major entities, each with a `raw` field holding the full API response